seolcu/linux-setup-script/README.md

 rm -rf linux-setup-script
 ```

+### notes

+- this script is not using gext anymore, so you should install gnome extensions manually if they are not provided by debian.

 ## documentation: developer manual

 ### what this script do:

-1. native package management
+1. apt management
    1. tweak native package managers
-   2. edit repos
-   3. update packages
+   2. update packages
-   4. install codecs and drivers
-   5. install native packages
+   3. install native packages
-   6. remove unnecessary packages
 2. flatpak management
-   1. setup flatpak
+   1. install flatpak
    2. add flatpak repos
    3. install flatpak packages
-3. desktop environment setup
+3. misc
-   1. install extensions
-4. system setup
-   1. (if needed) change hostname
-   2. (if needed) enable firefox on wayland
+   1. enable firefox on wayland
-   3. fix keyboard faulty fn keys
+   2. fix keyboard faulty fn keys
-   4. fwupdmgr: firmware update(no -y option!! must be confirmed by user)
+   3. fwupdmgr: firmware update(no -y option!! must be confirmed by user)

-### principles:

-- only use sudo inside script. never run this script as root.
-- use native package manager for CLI apps as possible
-- use flatpak for GUI apps as possible
-- reusability: make functions as possible
-- no bloat: no unnecessary libraries should be installed.
-- don't reinvent the wheel: use existing libraries as possible.
-- clear process: nothing should happen if user selects nothing.
-- always ask for confirmation
-- no confirmation should be duplicated
-- stability over efficiency
-- Keep it simple: no unnecessary features.

 ### todos: